-Icaridin was developed as an alternative to DEET that is pleasant to use - it's odourless, with a light, clean feel.
+Icaridin (also known as Saltidin or Picaridin) was developed as an alternative to DEET.
 IR3535 is another alternative that can be used in low risk areas.

 DEET is all very well, but sometimes it's nice to be able to use a more natural alternative.
 Some of them like Citriodiol can be quite effective as an insect repellent for every day use.

 People sometimes worry about using some insect repellents for children but there are milder products available that strike a good balance between the level of protection and concern.

 Insect repelling wrist bands, patches and wipes are an ideal alternative if you don't want to spray!